Backing track: Issues

 The use of backing tracks has drawn criticism from some music critics.
 Many fans dislike the use of tracks live, feeling that they detract from the integrity and honesty of a live performance.
 The amount of criticism tends to vary with the number of backing tracks used.
 The playback of additional audio such as rapid, complex synthesizer parts or string section parts while a band plays live tends to draw the least criticism; the heaviest is usually reserved for backup tracks that include all or most of the backup band's performance.
 Some musicians have spoken out against the use of backing tracks; notably, Elton John said in 2004 that "anyone who lip-syncs in public onstage when you pay 75 pounds to see them should be shot."
-(Specifically, he levied this criticism at Madonna, who does use backing tracks on tour, although accusations of lip synching were denied by her management, who argued it is not the same as miming.
-John later rescinded his claims of lip synching, although he continued to criticize her use of backing tracks.)
+Federico Mondelli from Frozen Crown writes songs that grew too complex for the two guitarists, so he hired a third guitarist.
+"All these sound engineers and friends were advising us to use a backing track, but of course we didn’t want that – we really despise that!
+We wanted a real person".

 However, some musicians defend the use of tracks.
 For instance, Pet Shop Boys state that "There's no sneaky secrecy about it" and that their electronically based music would sound "sloppy" if played live, a view that has been echoed by other electronic groups.
 Roger Waters has admitted to using a pre-recorded vocal track to augment his live vocals on certain songs; his band member Norbert Stachel has agreed that it would be better for Waters to use the track than to lose his voice.